Large Salem Sets Avoiding Nonlinear Configurations

 \end{enumerate} Then $\{ (E,\mu) \in \mathcal{X}_\beta : E \in \mathcal{A} \}$ is dense in $\mathcal{X}_\beta$. \end{lemma}

-\begin{remark} We will be able to take $\delta = 0$ for the applications of Lemma \ref{LemmaFIOAJFOIWJ} in Theorems \ref{maintheorem} and \ref{thirdTheorem}.
-We only need to take $\delta > 0$ when applying this result to Theorem \ref{theoremJOICVIOJVI122}, since we need to employ oscillatory integral bounds which give an additional decaying factor, rather than solely relying on probabilistic arguments to get the $O(N^{-1/2} \log(N))$ upper bound. \end{remark}
+\begin{remark} We will be able to take $\delta = 0$ for the applications of Lemma \ref{LemmaFIOAJFOIWJ} in Theorems \ref{maintheorem} and \ref{thirdTheorem} by applying purely probabilistic arguments which give rise to square root cancellation.
+We only need to take $\delta > 0$ when applying this result to Theorem \ref{theoremJOICVIOJVI122}, because we must apply some oscillatory integral bounds which give an additional decaying factor as $\xi \to \infty$. \end{remark}